oracle-livelabs/oic/oic-gen3/core-competencies/b2b/getting-started/introduction/introduction.md

 # Introduction

-## About this Workshop
+## Introduction

 This workshop shows you how to design and develop a B2B Integration in Oracle Integration 3 that helps an Integration developer to onboard Trading Partners and exchange documents (example: Purchase Order, Invoices etc) in a secured way using protocols like AS2 and FTP.

-Estimated Time: 3 hours
+Estimated Workshop Time: 3 hours

 ### What is Oracle Integration 3?